Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 The projectile will also need a bounding box.

-Because the projectile can have a rotation and our bounding boxes are aligned with axes (*AABB*), we will need to create a bounding box that is big enough to contain the projectile at any rotation.
-The idea will be to transform each corner of the projectile's bounding box by the projectile's world matrix - which contains the rotation - and then create a new bounding box from these transformed points.
+Because the projectile can have a rotation and our bounding boxes are aligned with the axes (AABB), we will need to create a bounding box that is big enough to contain the projectile at any rotation.
+The idea is to transform each corner of the projectile's bounding box by the projectile's world matrix — which contains the rotation — and then create a new bounding box from these transformed points.

 | ![Rotated bounding box](images/ch5_rotated-bounding-box.png) |
 | :-----------------------------------------------------------------------------------------------: |